t8pr/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

-# Python - if/else, loops, functions
+# If and else task